MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 See `PEP 668 <https://peps.python.org/pep-0668/>`__ for the detailed specification

 It's safer to keep the installation isolated.
 As workarounds, there're multiple options for you.
-For a conclusion:
+In conclusion:

 .. list-table::
     :header-rows: 1